-Curate is a proposal software for event professionals that specifically focuses on florists, caterers, and rental companies and help them in running weddings and events and managing markups.
+Curate is a proposal software for event professionals that helps florists, caterers, and rental companies run events and manage markups.
 When you create a proposal in Curate, you can have exact pricing, recipe sheets, and wholesaler shopping lists automatically created.
 Curate also offers Curate COGs and Curate Rentals to help event professionals manage rental inventory and manage Cost of Goods Sold.

 Option 1 - Honeybook to qualify clients, Curate for their proposals